Why should I go rafting with Sage?TX

 Do I need previous experience?
 TX

 No, we offer trips for all levels of rafting, experienced or not, from ages 2 through 100!
+For higher class rafting swimming may be required.

 Will I swim?
 TX